Eponaaaa/service-michael/readme.md

 // https://jestjs.io/docs/en/configuration.html

 module.exports = {
-  // Automatically clear mock calls and instances between every test
+  // Automatically clear mock calls and instances between every test.
+Automock is required for jest-fetch-mock
   clearMocks: true,
+  automock: false,

   // An array of glob patterns indicating a set of files for which coverage information should be collected
   collectCoverageFrom: ['src/**/*.{js,jsx,mjs}'],